RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-experimental-setup.md

 ## Defocusing

-They are the settings to simulate defocusing while video recording.
+Use these settings to simulate defocusing while video recording.

 <a href="../../assets/images/gui/sim-panel-experimental-setup-defocus.png"><img src="../../assets/images/gui/sim-panel-experimental-setup-defocus.png" style="max-width: 220px;" /></a>

-*In construction.*
+*Under construction.*

 ---

 ## Background

-They are the settings to generate channel-specific fluorescent background.
+Use these settings to generate a channel-specific background signal.

 <a href="../../assets/images/gui/sim-panel-experimental-setup-background.png"><img src="../../assets/images/gui/sim-panel-experimental-setup-background.png" style="max-width: 200px;" /></a>

-Fluorescent background is a source of unwanted fluorescence that adds up to each video channel.
+Background is a source of unwanted photon signal that adds up to each video channel.
 It can be uniform in space or spatially distributed, but also constant or dynamic in time.

 ### Uniform background